John Barrow (American politician): 2004

 In 2004, Barrow entered the Democratic primary for Georgia's 12th District.
-The 12th had been one of the districts Georgia gained as a result of the 2000 United States Census, and stretched from Athens to Augusta.
+The 12th had been one of the districts Georgia gained as a result of the 2000 United States census, and stretched from Athens to Augusta.
 The district, with its 40% African-American population, had supposedly been drawn for a Democrat.
-However, Republican college professor Max Burns had won the seat in 2002 because of ethical questions surrounding the Democratic nominee, Charles "Champ" Walker, Jr. Barrow won a four-way primary and went on to defeat Burns by 52% to 48%.
+However, Republican college professor Max Burns had unexpectedly won the seat in 2002 because of ethical questions surrounding the Charles "Champ" Walker Jr., the Democratic nominee that year.
+This time, however, Barrow won a four-way primary and went on to defeat Burns by 52% to 48%.

 2006

 At the same time Barrow was elected, the Republicans won control of both houses of the Georgia state legislature for the first time since Reconstruction.
 One of their first acts was a rare mid-decade redistricting that targeted Barrow and the other white Democrat in the Georgia delegation, Jim Marshall.
 One proposed map, seriously considered, would have drawn his home in Athens into the heavily Republican 9th District of seven-term incumbent Nathan Deal, while throwing the other half of Athens into the equally Republican 10th District of six-term incumbent Charlie Norwood.

 The final plan was somewhat less draconian, but shifted all of Athens to the 10th District.
 Rather than face certain defeat, Barrow moved from his ancestral home of Athens to Savannah in the newly redrawn 12th.
 The new 12th was slightly less Democratic than its predecessor.
 It now included several Republican-leaning Savannah suburbs that had previously been in the heavily Republican 1st District.
 Barrow faced Burns in the general election and won by only 864 votes — the narrowest margin of any Democratic incumbent nationwide.
 However, he trounced Burns in Chatham and Richmond counties — home to Democratic-leaning Savannah and Augusta, respectively (as well as more than half the district's population) — by a total of over 17,000 votes.

 Barrow's 2006 candidacy faced not only the mid-decade redistricting but also two visits by President George W. Bush to the district, campaigning by national figures on behalf of Burns (including RNC Chair Ken Mehlman and U.S. Speaker of the House Dennis Hastert) and popular Governor Sonny Perdue's reelection bid.